cross-cultural-data-literacy/2021-our-participants/README.md

 - "I live together with" sentence generation doesn't always work.
 Might be better to replace with "living situation:" followed by the answer itself.
 - Host project somewhere.
 - Check if it can be implemented in the main wordpress website
-- Add _important_ and _pet_ rows to personal card.
-Maybe pet to grid view

 ## Resources
 I've used [this example](https://svelte.dev/repl/9c5a422b0dfd4c43a7cd7fd807cdbb1c?version=3.24.0) to get the flip animation to work.